leondreamed-archives/vitest-dynamic-import-eval/readme.md

 # Vitest dynamic import error

-Running `cowsayEval` from `cowsay.js` using regular Node works fine, but when running it from Vitest, the following error appears:
+Running `arrayUniqEval` from `eval.js` using regular Node works fine, but when running it from Vitest, the following error appears:

 ![error](error.png)